dylan-burston/War-Card-Game/README.md

 <br>

 ## Let's Play!
-Click [here](https://pages.git.generalassemb.ly/dburston/War-Card-Game/) in order to play the game.
+Click <a href="https://pages.git.generalassemb.ly/dburston/War-Card-Game/" target="_blank" rel="noopener noreferrer">here</a> to play the game.
 <br><br>
 ## About the Creator
-**This is the first project written from the ground up by Dylan Burston.**
+This is the first project written from the ground up by **Dylan Burston.**
 - **[Linkedin](https://www.linkedin.com/in/dylan-burston-09727265/)**